WASTE MINIMIZATION AND RECYCLING

 - The University is a regular participant in RecycleMania, a friendly competition among hundreds of colleges and universities in the U.S. that provides the campus community with a fun, proactive activity aimed at waste reduction.

 - Each year, the University’s Office of Recycling and Resource Management organizes Move-Out Week, collecting unwanted food and clothing when students leave campus after spring semester.
 Bins are placed in all residential communities so students can donate items they don’t plan to take home.
+This year, we collected and then donated 1.7 tons of sealed food!

 - The University’s student-driven Compost Organic Garden Demonstration Project promotes composting and organic gardening through active demonstrations, as well as serves as a field lab for an ecological agriculture course.